hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 Vrishchika: “What about the message he gave you all and asked to convey to Uniyal?”
 Somakhya: “Sadly, Uniyal chose not to publicize it at that point claiming security concerns.
-Hindus as idiots yet again\!
+Hindus as idiots yet again!
 Here is a copy of the queer document.
 May be you could read it out aloud for your husband’s benefit and also to refresh our memories.”